-At the request of the Malaysian Government, Australia has accepted responsibility for the search for missing Malaysia Airlines Flight MH370.
-The Australian Transport Safety Bureau (ATSB) is leading the underwater search for MH370 in the southern Indian Ocean.
+At the request of the Malaysian Government, Australia accepted responsibility for the search for missing Malaysia Airlines Flight MH370.
+The Australian Transport Safety Bureau (ATSB) lead the underwater search for MH370 in the southern Indian Ocean.

 Joint Agency Coordination Centre

 This operational report has been developed to provide regular updates on the progress of the search effort for MH370.
 Our work will continue to be thorough and methodical, so sometimes weekly progress may seem slow.
 Please be assured that work is continuing and is aimed at finding MH370 as quickly as possible.

 Key developments this week